rafael-o-cunha/perguntas_e_respostas/README_EN.md

 ---

-## Sumário
+## Summary

-- Sumário
+- Summary
-- Descrição
+- Description
-- Ideias de Melhorias
+- Improvement Ideas
 - Palavras chave

 ## Descrição

-Este Repositório contém um projeto básico em Javascript e Node.js que foi desenvolvido com o propósito de praticar node.js o mais "roots" possível para conhecer a stack de desenvolvimento completa em Js.
+ This repository contains a basic project in Javascript and Node.js that was developed with the purpose of practicing Node.js as "roots" as possible to understand the complete JS development stack.

-### Ideias de melhorias
+### Improvement Ideas

-- Perguntas podem ser respondidas e tem suas respostas sendo apresentadas logo abaixo.
+- Questions can be answered and their answers are displayed below.
-  - melhoria: colorização da pergunta que foi respondida quando o autor der o ok!
+  - Improvement: Colorization of the answered question when the author clicks OK!
-  - criar estrelas para as respostas;
+  - Stars are added to answers;
-  - criar comentários para as respostas encadeando assim a exibição;
+  - Comments are added to answers, thus linking the display;
-- foi utilizado Sequelize na branch principal
+- Sequelize was used in the main branch;
-  - utilizar SQL puro;
+  - Pure SQL was used;
-  - utilizar Prisma ORM
+  - Prisma ORM was used
-- foi utilizado EJS no Front juntamente com Boostrap
+- EJS was used in the Frontend along with Boostrap
-  - utilizar React em outra branch
+  - React was used in another branch
-  - utilizar NextJs em outra branch
+  - NextJs was used in another branch

-Sigo praticando as melhorias citadas em outros projetos...
+I continue to practice the improvements mentioned in other projects...

-### Palavras chave
+### Keywords

 - **EJS**
 - **Boostrap4**